 - Hardware and software documentation writer

 The curriculum within the rhetorics of science, technology, and culture program is built around concepts drawn from classical rhetoric, such as the systematic study and effective creation of texts for different audiences, but also includes courses examining modern phenomena like cutting-edge scientific communication, digital writing and cross-cultural interactions.
 Coursework will provide you with a better understanding of how rhetoric shapes human interactions and how you can use rhetorical strategies in your own writing.

 Pair your studies with a minor or another major in areas like biology, geology, physics, social work, communications, psychology, computer science, information systems, chemistry, nursing, marketing, graphic design or environmental studies for even more career options.

-Classes for English - rhetorics of science, technology, and culture emphasis majors may include:
+What classes do English - rhetorics of science, technology, and culture emphasis majors take?